HeyImJ0hn/GibCraft-Public/README.md

 - **"gib.admin"** - For staff - Allows players to use regular commands while inside a game/arena.

 ## Additional Info:
-When creating an arena, the default status will be "SETTINGUP".
-Players can only join an arena if the status is "JOINABLE", so make sure to after editing an arena and setting up the lobby to run `/gib setstatus <arena name> joinable` to allow players to play.

 When using the `gib setstatus` command a list will of status will be presented so you can have control of when the arena is playable or not.

 For any feedback, suggestion or bugs please open an **issue** on the github's [Issue Tracker](https://github.com/HeyImJ0hn/GibCraft-Public/issues).